clavoie/wedge/README.md

   (with-wedge [assert-some-param assert-counter
                helper-fn helper-counter]
     (is (= 9 (main-fn 2)))

+    ;; was assert-some-param called at all?
     (is (called? assert-counter))

     (is (= 1 (main-fn 1)))

-    (is (= 2 (total-calls helper-counter)))
+    ;; count the total number of times helper-fn was called (is (= 2 (total-calls helper-counter)))

-    (is (= 1 (call-count helper-counter [1 1])))
+    ;; count the total number of times helper-fn was call with '1' for both arguments (is (= 1 (call-count helper-counter [1 1])))

-    (is (= 2 (call-count helper-counter [1 ?])))
+    ;; count the total number of times helper-fn was call with '1' for the first argument (is (= 2 (call-count helper-counter [1 ?])))

+    ;; count the total number of times helper-fn was call with '1' for the first argument and any ;; second argument greater than 0
     (is (= 2 (call-count helper-counter [1 [? #(< 0 %)]])))))

 ```